Strength training for UltraRunners

 - Drop the ego and ensure excellent form to avoid injury in the weight room!

-- Get a coach!! – Yes, I am slightly biased, but honestly, one of the best things you can do is not only put it in the hands of someone who knows what they are doing, but also have someone you can have dialogue with on a regular basis to tailor your programme for your specific needs
+- Get a coach!! – Yes, I am slightly biased, but honestly, one of the best things you can do is not only put it in the hands of someone who knows what they are doing but also have someone you can have a dialogue with on a regular basis to tailor your programme for your specific needs

 And to note… if you are already injured, see a physio and/or consult a doctor before undertaking a strength programme!